esplito/coding-notes/testingjavascript/install-configure-and-script-cypress-for-js-web-applications.md

   })
 })
 ```
-and add a return statement inside the `login` command:
+and add a return statement with the user inside the `login` command:
 ```js
 Cypress.Commands.add('login', user => {
   return cy